 Current Conservation at Work

-- Recent land acquisitions include a tract that was a missing slice from the core of the Conservancy’s conservation “pie,” adjacent to Conservancy land as well as protected state and federal land.
+- Land acquisitions include a tract that was a missing slice from the core of the Conservancy’s conservation “pie,” adjacent to TNC land as well as protected state and federal land.
 Sixteen interior-forest bird species find haven here, including five that are particularly sensitive to their surroundings.
 Wetlands provide breeding habitat for reptiles and amphibians.
 This property is upstream from one of the two most viable populations of the dwarf wedge mussel in Maryland; protecting this section of forest will help maintain water quality for this vulnerable species.

 - To protect our native forests, we have been controlling invasive Ailanthus trees that have been spreading throughout the preserve.